MaciejOgrocki/assignment1v2/readme.txt

 -To check a item press on the name of the item then check the box to check the item.

 Aknowledgments:
 I consulted Tamara Bain about my project.
-No code was copied between our project.
+No code was copied between our projects.
 Also everything that I have learned so far has been taught to me by Android Programming THE BIG NERD RANCH GUIDE by BILL PHILLIPS & BRIAN HARDY